Postselected quantum hypothesis testing

 \subsection{One-shot channel hypothesis testing}

-We will now consider quantum channels, that is, completely positive and trace-preserving linear maps acting between the spaces of operators on the Hilbert spaces of two quantum systems, $A$ and $B$.
+We will now consider quantum channels, that is, completely positive and trace-preserving (CPTP) linear maps acting between the spaces of operators on the Hilbert spaces of two quantum systems, $A$ and $B$.
 We denote such channels as $\M : A \to B$ for simplicity.
+Complete positivity refers here to the property that not only is the map $\mathcal{M}$ positive, i.e. it maps positive operators to positive operators, but so is $\mathrm{id} \otimes \mathcal{M}$, where the ancillary space $R$ is arbitrary.
 The set of quantum states of systems $A$ and $B$ will be denoted $\D_A$ and $\D_B$, respectively.

 If we only have access to a single copy of two channels $\M, \N : A \to B$, there is only one thing we can do to discriminate them: feed in some state $\rho$ into the channel, and then perform a distinguishing measurement at the output.
 However, a crucial insight here is that using a larger, entangled state and measurement can help discriminate the channels better than simply measuring $\N(\rho)$ for some $\rho \in \D_A$~\cite{kitaev_1997}.
 Because of this, one performs channel hypothesis testing by measuring $\idc \otimes \M(\rho)$ for some state $\rho \in \D_{RA}$, where $\idc$ denotes the identity channel on the ancillary space $R$, with the latter space arbitrary.
 We therefore define the postselected asymmetric and symmetric hypothesis testing errors as